What to do with 10 million baht?

 But the best of both worlds could be to pick up a pair of condos: one in the city and another in a resort town.
 This can open up an income stream as well as cheap weekends at the beach.

 Rental incomes of between 5% and 7% are quite feasible in Thailand – way above what most markets can offer.

 If you opt to buy in a resort and are looking for a return, you should consider what the market wants – which is to be as near the beach as possible.
 A beach-front studio usually trumps a one-bedroom condo that is a kilometer away from the sea – although being near a golf course is another major draw.

 In my view, Bangkok-based expats could definitively consider a weekend place in Pattaya, Phuket, Samui, Chiang Mai or Hua Hin.
 In their extremely different ways, they provide a comprehensive antidote to the city within a couple of hours’ drive or fly, and they also offer opportunities for renting out accommodation on a short-term basis, allowing to reach attractive yield in a short period of the year.

 I would add here that, if you are the sort of person who reacts badly to Pattaya’s earthy sense of fun, you might be surprised how family-friendly Pattaya and Jomtien have become – much more about golfing than ping-pong, these days.

-For the Island definetely Phuket and Samui have the most sophisticated markets and will allow you to own a piece of these paradise places.
+For the Island definitely, Phuket and Samui have the most sophisticated markets and will allow you to own a piece of these paradise places.

 But wherever you choose to buy a second home, it can pay to find a development offering a guaranteed rental income.
-Many projects in Bangkok as well as resort destinations now deliver a guaranteed return.
-If you are happy to wait, you can also pick up great bargains by buying off-plan but with the payment scheme you may not have the ability to get your investment visa unless you transfer all the money in a bank account in Thailand, by the way this solution avoid you currency fluctuation..
+Many projects in Bangkok, as well as resort destinations, now deliver a guaranteed return.
+If you are happy to wait, you can also pick up great bargains by buying off-plan but with the payment scheme, you may not have the ability to get your investment visa unless you transfer all the money in a bank account in Thailand, by the way, this solution avoids you currency fluctuation.